jliucathy/SmartER/README.md

-# SMARTER-ANDROID
+# SMARTER

-Netbean and Android Studio are the IDEs used
+Eclipse and Android Studio are the IDEs used

-Glassfish 4.1 is used as server